Fgdou/sr_project/design/design.md

 The entire project will be written in **Rust**.
 The idea is to create a performant web-app, that can handle a large amount of users.
 It will be usefull espacially in the server-side.

+The power of using the same language, means that we can share the objects between the fontend and backend.

 ```mermaid
 ---
 title: Interactions